aseprite/aseprite/INSTALL.md

         C:\...\>cd aseprite-source
         C:\...\aseprite-source>mkdir build

-   In this way, if you want to start with a fresh copy of ASEPRITE source code, you can remove the `build` directory and start again.
+   In this way, if you want to start with a fresh copy of Aseprite source code, you can remove the `build` directory and start again.

 2. Enter in the new directory and execute cmake giving to it